WTA rankings: Players with highest career rank 2–5

 The following is a list of singles players who were ranked world No. 5 or higher but not No. 1 since November 3, 1975:

 Players with highest career rank 6–10

-The following is a list of players who were ranked world No. 6 to No.10 in the period since the 1975 introduction of the WTA rankings.
+The following is a list of players who were ranked world No. 6 to No. 10 in the period since the 1975 introduction of the WTA rankings.

 Consecutive weeks in the Top 10

-The below lists the singles players with the most consecutive weeks in the top 10 of the WTA world rankings:
+The below lists the singles players with the most consecutive weeks in the top 10 of the WTA rankings: